microsoft/TemplateStudio/docs/frameworks/updatemvvmlightlocator-vb.md

 Private Sub New()
 ```

-Add a shared property that contains the current ViewModelLocator above the class contructor:
+Add a shared property that contains the current ViewModelLocator above the class constructor:

 ```vb
 Private Shared _current As ViewModelLocator